Coney Island Mermaid Parade: History

-The tradition began in 1983, when the first event of this kind was conceptualized and organized by Dick Zigun, the founder of the non-profit arts organization Coney Island USA, who is sometimes dubbed the "Mayor of Coney Island.
+The tradition began in 1983, when the first event of this kind was conceptualized and organized by Dick Zigun, the founder of the non-profit arts organization Coney Island USA, who is sometimes dubbed the "Mayor of Coney Island."

-The parade of June 22, 2013 was almost canceled due to a lack of money and resources following the recovery from Hurricane Sandy.
-It was rescued through a successful Kickstarter campaign that raised $117,000, more than the $100,000 goal.
+The parade of June 22, 2013, was almost canceled due to a lack of money and resources following the recovery from Hurricane Sandy.
+It was rescued through a successful Kickstarter campaign along with a benefit concert that together raised $117,000, more than the $100,000 goal.

 The 2020 parade was replaced by a virtual event (The Tail-a-Thon) due to the COVID-19 pandemic.
 The parade was delayed in 2021 to September 12 (marking the last weekend that lifeguards would be on duty at Coney Island) in order to improve the chances that it could be held, but on August 18 it was announced that the parade would be cancelled out of an abundance of caution due to a resurgence of COVID-19 in the region.

 Themes

 The Mermaid Parade is known for marine costumes and occasional nudity.
 There are sections in the parade for vehicles of all kinds, for floats, for groups, and for individuals.
-The organizers of the parade claim to encourage bribery, so that participants have a better chance to win the various costume contests, which are also part of the day's entertainment.
+There are also family friendly and artsy categories.
+The organizers of the parade claim to encourage bribery, to give participants a more equal chance to win the various costume contests which are also part of the day's entertainment.

 Each year the Mermaid Parade features a King Neptune and Queen Mermaid.